FreshPrice/Fresh/README.md

 Create a shopping list which displays the lowest price found for each item and their location.
 Users will be able to leave thumbs up or down on prices to validate them.

-## Requirement
+## Basic Functionality Requirements

-3 - 5 Minimum Requirements
+Minimum Requirements

-- User can make a new post to report the price and location for a grocery item.
+- [x] User can make a new post to report the price and location for a grocery item.
-- Users can search for a grocery item.
+- [x] Users can search for a grocery item.
-- Users can view all the posts.
+- [x] Users can view all the posts.

-5 - 7 Standard Requirements
+Standard Requirements

-- User can make a new post with images.
+- [x] User can make a new post with images.
-- User can sort on grocery item prices in list view.
+- [x] User can sort on grocery item prices in list view.
-- User can see posts on a map.
+- [x] User can see posts on a map.
-- User can see posts in list view.
+- [x] User can see posts in list view.
-- User can leave thumbs up/down for approval.
+- [x] User can leave thumbs up/down for approval.

-2 - 3 Stretch Requirements
+Stretch Requirements

-- User can create shopping lists using the posts items.
+- [x] User can create shopping lists using the posts items.
-- User can watch an item and get notified when prices are lower than their set price.
+- ~~User can watch an item and get notified when prices are lower than their set price.~~ (Would be more useful after mobile integration)

+## Technologies

+**HTML/CSS/Javascript**
+- Used HTML for img sources
+- Making items <span>
+- CSS for general styling like grid, placements, margins and paddings.

+**React/Redux/Meteor and the Front End**
+- React to make UI components such as ShoppingList, Card, MapContainer.
+- Redux to maintain the store, managing states on the frontend.

+**Meteor and the Back End**
+- Meteor methods for interacting with the database.
+- Managing user accounts, verification.
+Information hiding for unverified users.
+- Managing dropdown items, shopping list, list items in the database.

+**NoSQL and MongoDB**
+- MongoDB Atlas for cloud database.
+- Data-structure for each field.

+**Release Engineering**
+- Heroku for deployment.

+## Basic Contribution Requirements

+Erica Nicole Yao

+## Challenges, Learning, and Future Directions

+**Challenge and Learning**
+- For the rating thumbs up/down, the rating was being updated in the database, but it wasn’t displayed on the frontend.
+- Passing down data from component to store, and store back to component, trigger re-renders and displaying right contents.
+- Used a debugger, step through, checked params to diagnose the problem.
+- Solution was to use mapStatetoProps, which is used for selecting the part of the data from the store that the connected component needs.
+Re-renders upon store change.

+**Future Direction**
+- Add the ability to watch for deals.
+We want the app to notify users when a new deal or cheaper deal is added.
+- Mobile Integration.
+- Use mobile or device location to post.
+- Use image recognition to do some of the post reporting.

 ## Mock up
 ![mockup2](/mockup1.png)